pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-project.md

 ## Recommended Maven project directory layout

-Pentaho maven OSGI projects are commonly composed by a [root project](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) that contains an `impl` folder for bundle implementation [modules](https://maven.apache.org/guides/mini/guide-multiple-modules.html) and an `assemblies` folder for modules concerning the provisioning of those bundles.
+Pentaho maven OSGi projects are commonly composed by a [root project](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) that contains an `impl` folder for bundle implementation [modules](https://maven.apache.org/guides/mini/guide-multiple-modules.html) and an `assemblies` folder for modules concerning the provisioning of those bundles.

 If the project contemplates multiple bundles then `impl` will itself include multiple modules, one for each bundle.
 If the project only has a single bundle then it is OK for `impl` to directly contain the bundle implementation module without the need for a sub module.

-A provisioning module, in the context of a Pentaho OSGI project, is a module that automates, as much as possible, the creation of a feature file and potentially the KAR file that allows that feature to be easily deployed.
+A provisioning module, in the context of a Pentaho OSGi project, is a module that automates, as much as possible, the creation of a feature file and potentially the KAR file that allows that feature to be easily deployed.
-One reason why multiple provisioning modules might exist is that it may desired to deploy the bundle(s) in different applications such as pentaho-server and pdi-client (spoon).
+One reason why multiple provisioning modules might exist is that it may be desirable to deploy the bundle(s) in different products such as Pentaho Server and PDI.
 The different targets may warrant different configurations or dependency provisioning and thus different features and KAR files.

-In order to take advantadge of Pentaho conventions and build pipeline, the root project should have the [`pentaho-ce-bundle-parent-pom`](https://github.com/pentaho/maven-parent-poms/blob/7.1.0.0-R/pentaho-ce-parent-pom/pentaho-ce-jar-parent-pom/pentaho-ce-bundle-parent-pom/pom.xml) as its parent project.
+In order to take advantage of Pentaho conventions and build pipeline, the root project should have [`pentaho-ce-bundle-parent-pom`](https://github.com/pentaho/maven-parent-poms/blob/7.1.0.0-R/pentaho-ce-parent-pom/pentaho-ce-jar-parent-pom/pentaho-ce-bundle-parent-pom/pom.xml) as its parent project.

 ### Bundle modules